imagej/imagej.github.io/_pages/scripting/chess.md

 mediawiki: Chess
 title: Chess
 section: Extend:Scripting
+project: /software/imagej
 ---

 ## Purpose

 This [Jython](/scripting/jython) script illustrates how to make an image interactive.

-Play chess within Fiji!
 Click on a starting square, then on another one to move a piece.

 ## Code